Baby by Me: Background

-There are 2 versions of the song, the original version features singer Jovan Dais and the remix version features Ne-Yo.
-Both versions were released online simultaneously.
-The official single version is the remix version which features Ne-Yo, and is featured on the album.
+The song originally featured a different chorus sung by Jovan Dais, whose version was released online simultaneously with the eventual official version featuring Ne-Yo.

 "The album version of the song was the one where you don't even know the singer," 50 told DJ Whoo Kid over the weekend on Sirius XM Radio.
 "I did the reference in the studio.
 It's a little more visual.
 Ne-Yo lightened it up a little bit and made it ready for radio.
 It works.
 I gotta sift through and see what I'm gonna put on the album.
 The Ne-Yo record is a stronger radio version."

 The single was made available to download on Amazon and iTunes on October 26, 2009.

 Music video

 The music video for "Baby by Me" was shot in October 2009 and features Kelly Rowland as 50 Cent's love interest.
 50 ran into her when he was presenting at the Los Premios MTV Latinoamérica 2009 awards show in Los Angeles, California, and it occurred to him to snag the singer for his video, which was set to roll production 2 days later.

 This video is great...
 Chris Robinson came up with a great treatment for it.
 It's obvious I wasn't in a hurry to make the music video until I found the right treatment, the right idea, to bring it to life.

 50 Cent's said he was dead set on having a celebrity, rather than an unknown model, star as the girl he falls in love with in the video.

 I had to find the right person to be my love interest in the music video...I found Kelly.
 It matches perfectly.
 The acting in the project is great.
 I think when people see it, they are gonna be surprised by it.

 Ne-Yo, who sings on the hook, shot his part for the video in New York City, New York on Saturday, while 50 Cent and Rowland filmed in Los Angeles, California.

 The video premiered on November 2 on all MTV Networks.
 It also ranked at #43 on BET's Notarized: Top 100 Videos of 2009 countdown.

-The song and video was very successful and has been viewed over 110 million times on YouTube.
+The song and video was very successful and has been viewed over 140 million times on YouTube as of March 2024.